Hidden and Famous Sites in the Sacred Valley in Peru

 Moray

-An impressive Inca site, Moray is part agricultural and part ceremonial center.
-It is located about 5 km west of Maras on the side of the Chinchero River, within a two—to three-hour walk from Urubamba.
+An impressive Inca site, Moray is both an agricultural and a ceremonial center.
+It is located about 5 km west of Maras, on the banks of the Chinchero River, within a two—to three—hour walk from Urubamba.

 The ruins are deep, bowl-shaped depressions in the earth.
 The largest comprises seven concentric circular stone terraces, facing inward and tapering in a radius like a multi-layered roulette wheel.